Algorithmic solvability of the lifting-extension problem: Weak spaces

 We are now ready to prove the following crucial proposition.

-\begin{proposition} If $\thedim\leq 2\theconn$ and $\Pnew$ is given a zero section $\onew$, it is possible to construct a structure of a weak \Hopf space on $\Pnew$ with a strict right inverse. \end{proposition}
+\begin{proposition} If $\Pnew$ is a pointed stable stage of a Moore--Postnikov tower with effective homology, with a zero section $\onew$, it is possible to construct a structure of a weak \Hopf space on $\Pnew$ with a strict right inverse. \end{proposition}

-\begin{proof} Let $\Pold$ be a Moore--Postnikov stage and $\kn\col\Pold\ra\Kn$ the respective (fibrewise) Postnikov invariant.
+\begin{proof} The proof is by induction and the base case is trivial since $P_0 = B$.
+Let $\Pold$ be a Moore--Postnikov stage and $\kn\col\Pold\ra\Kn$ the respective (fibrewise) Postnikov invariant.
 There is a pullback square

 of spaces over $B$.
-We denote the images of the zero section $\onew\col B\to\Pnew$ by $\oold=\pn\onew$ in $\Pold$ and $\qn\onew$ in $\En$ and use these sections as basepoints in the fibres over $B$.
+We denote the images of the zero section $\onew\col B\to\Pnew$ by $\oold=\pn\onew$ in $\Pold$, by $\qn\onew$ in $\En$ and by $\kno$ in $\Kn$.
 In this way $\Kn$ is equipped with two sections, the zero section $0$ and the composition $\kno$.
 We will see that the fact that these do not coincide in general causes some technical problems.

 Assume inductively that there is given a structure of a weak \Hopf space on $\Pold$.